mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 >
 > South of Hsiang, north of T’an;

-That means – wherever.
+That means: wherever.

-Life and death is not something limited by name or concept or philosophy or psychology, life is something which exists wherever.
+Life and death is not something limited by name, or concept, or philosophy, or psychology.
+Life is something which exists, wherever.
 Eternal space, eternal time.
 This is life.

 > – [Hsueh Tou](glossary#setchō-jūken) added the comment, “A single hand does not make random sound.”

 Well, eternal life, eternal space and time is what?
 Can you make a sound?
+No.

-No. No matter how long you shake a bottle filled completely with water, you cannot make a sound, because there are not two.
-Completely one bottle; not bottle and water.
+No matter how long you shake a bottle filled completely with water, you cannot make a sound, because there are not two.
+[It’s] completely one bottle; not [a] bottle and water.
 That is one hand.
 One hand cannot make a sound at random.

-So that is really total picture of life and death, which is called [a] seamless monument, [which] he really wanted to build up.
+So that is really [a] total picture of life and death, which is called [a] seamless monument.
+[Which] he really wanted to build up.

-To build up a seamless monument means not for him, [but] for all sentient beings, for the disciples who are still alive, from the *[unintelligible]* to the future. *You* have to build a seamless monument – not for me, for *you*!
+To build up a seamless monument means not for him, [but] for all sentient beings, for the disciples who are still alive, from the *[unintelligible]*, to the future. *You* have to build a seamless monument – not for me, for *you*!

 That’s why Hsueh Tou added the comment, “A single hand does not make random sound.”
-It’s very simple and clear, and nothing to comment ...
+It’s very simple and clear, and nothing to comment [on].

 ##### 58:54

-> In between there’s gold sufficient to a nation.
+> In between there is gold sufficient to a nation.

 [Does] silent, nothing to say mean [it is] something in vain?
-No, it’s just like gold – still filled up, completely filling the whole world.
+No, it’s just like gold – completely filling the whole world.
 That is the quality, that is the material of the seamless monument.
 You have to build up a seamless monument with this gold, [the] quality [of] life.
 But we believe [the] *name* of life; that is not [the] quality of life.
 The quality of life is completely gold, filling the whole world.

 ##### 1:00:02

 > – Hsueh Tou added the comment, “A rough-hewn staff.”

-That gold is not something a person refined; it is just like a rough-hewn staff, directly from the wilderness, which no one has touched.
+That gold is not something a person refined; it is just like a rough-hewn staff, directly from the wilderness, which no one [can touch].
 Completely pure and clean; nothing to contaminate.
 So that’s why Hsueh Tou added the comment, “A rough-hewn staff.”

 ##### 1:01:10